 Stress is a major killer in our world today.
 It is so damaging to our bodies, in fact, that it ranks right up there with poor diet and exposure to toxic substances in terms of how it influences the formation and progression of serious health conditions like cancer.

 We would even argue that stress is perhaps more problematic in terms of cancer risk than some of the other usual suspects.
-This is because it’s something that many people carry around with them all the time without giving it a second thought.
-In the 21st century, in other words, stress has pretty much become second nature.
-It’s now a “normal” part of everyday life for busy people, despite the fact that it’s silently taking a major toll on public health.
+This is because many people carry it around all the time without giving it a second thought.
+In the 21st century, stress has pretty much become second nature.
+It’s now a “normal” part of everyday life for busy people, despite it silently taking a major toll on public health.
+And when you layer on the anxiety of economic instability, potential war, and an uncertain future, that “normal” stress becomes a health crisis waiting to happen.

 Mainstream Denial of Stress-Cancer Link Is Harming Millions